 Setting up secure Wi-Fi at home is easy.
 The first step is to change the default administrator password, which is usually not very strong.

 It is also extremely important that you choose a secure encryption protocol.
 Encryption protocols are what protect your password, keys, data and all other types of information sent over the wireless connection.
-We strongly recommend using WPA-2 (Wi-Fi Protected Access II) and disabling WPS (Wi-Fi Protected Setup).
+We strongly recommend using WPA-3 (Wi-Fi Protected Access III) where possible, using WPA-2 (Wi-Fi Protected Access II), and disabling WPS (Wi-Fi Protected Setup).

 At home, we recommend that users: